Get,

 By Dr Smita Barode +2 more

-What is Rambutan?
-Rambutan is a fascinating-looking red spiky fruit with soft thorns in red, yellow, and green shades.
+Rambutan is a fascinating looking red spiky fruit with soft thorns in red, yellow, and green shades.
 It is also known as a hairy fruit.
-It is a tropical, ovoid-shaped fruit with a red or yellow fruit wall.
-The Rambutan tree is originally from Malaysia, and its name is derived from the Malay word ‘rambut,’ which means hair.
+It is a tropical, ovoid shaped fruit with a red or yellow fruit wall.
+The Rambutan tree is originally from Malaysia, and its name is derived from the Malay word ‘rambut’ which means hair.
 Rambutan is popularly grown in India, Malaysia, Indonesia, Thailand, and some humid parts of the United States.
 The scientific name of rambutan is Nephelium lappaceum, and it belongs to the family Sapindaceae.
-Rambutan pulp, seeds, and peel have several bioactive compounds that may benefit food, pharmaceuticals, medicine, and cosmetics advances.1
+Rambutan pulp, seeds and peel have several bioactive compounds that may benefit food, pharmaceuticals, medicine, and cosmetics advances1.
+Let us glance through some of the benefits of eating rambutan and experience the unique rambutan taste, characterized by its sweet and juicy profile with hints of floral notes.

 benefits of rambutan

-Nutritional Value Of Rambutan:
+Nutritional Value of Rambutan

-Rambutan seeds, peel, and pulp may contain several bioactive compounds like polyphenols, including ellagitannins, geraniin, corilagin, and ellagic acid.
-It may contain fatty acids like arachidonic acid, stearic acid, palmitic acid, and many more.1 Furthermore, Rambutan fruit may contain the following nutrients:
+Rambutan seeds, peel and pulp may contain several bioactive compounds like polyphenols, including ellagitannins, geraniin, corilagin, and ellagic acid.
+It may contain fatty acids like arachidonic acid, stearic acid, palmitic acid and many more1.
+Furthermore, Rambutan fruit may contain the following nutrients:

 • Energy: 82 kcal